A New Algebraic Approach for String Reconstruction from Substring Compositions: Reconstruction Algorithm

 The reconstruction algorithm has at most two valid choices for the pair $(a_j,a_{d-j})$ at step $j$, and therefore can have at most two branches at any step.
 If both the conditions are satisfied i.e. both choices are valid according to the algorithm; then our algorithm must choose one direction to proceed.
 If an error is encountered later, the algorithm comes back to the last branch (not taken yet) where both conditions were satisfied and takes the alternate path.
 If exactly one condition is satisfied, then our algorithm takes the corresponding path.
 If neither of the two conditions are satisfied, then assuming the input composition multiset to be valid, our algorithm must have taken the wrong branch in the past (when it had a choice).
 In such a scenario, our algorithm goes back to the last valid branch where both conditions were satisfied, and takes the alternate branch and proceeds as described.
-Note that for neither of the two conditions to be satisfied, the algorithm must have branched somewhere in the past, i.e. it there must have been some step $j$ in the past where both conditions were satisfied.

-We say that a string $s$ \textit{pauses} at step $j$ if the algorithm fails to uniquely determine $(a_j,a_{d-j})$ of the string $A(s)$ at step $j$.
-As explained above, this is possible if either both branches are allowed to be taken (both conditions are satisfied) or neither conditions are satisfied.
-In the following lemma, we characterize the strings $s$ that \textit{pause} at some given step $j$.
+We say that a string $s$ \textit{stops} at step $j$ if the algorithm fails to uniquely determine $(a_j,a_{d-j})$ at step $j$.
+As explained above, this is possible if either both or neither of the two conditions are satisfied.
+In both cases, the algorithm had a step $j' \le j$ where both of the two conditions were satisfied.
+Therefore, we will say a string $s$ \textit{pauses} at step $j$ if there are two acceptable branches for $(a_j,a_{d-j})$.
+In the following lemma, we give algebraic conditions \ref{Type1ProblemString} and \ref{Type2ProblemString}, characterizing the strings that \textit{pause} at some step $j$.

-In the design of our Reconstruction Code (definition~\ref{def: Reconstruction Code}), we will avoid such strings in our codebook.
-This will ensure that in case of a \textit{pause}, the reconstruction algorithm will know which branch to take, thereby avoiding backtracking.
-Since, for a string to not be uniquely reconstructable, the algorithm must branch (even when neither of the conditions were satisfied) at some point.
-Therefore avoiding backtracking ensures that the string is uniquely reconstructed from its composition multiset.

 \begin{proposition} Let the bi-variate polynomial corresponding to a string $s$ be $F_s(x,y)$.
 Then the reconstruction algorithm \textit{pauses} at step $j$ if and only if the string $s$ satisfies either of the following two relations: